aiman-al-masoud/deixiscript/src/deixiscript/README.md

 "the button is red" --> "the button has red as color"

+how to get "color": search for a thing that is a property of "button" that is a superconcept of "red".

 # Sort list of Deixiscript ASTs by order of execution

 Re-sort the instructions in the right order of execution, using a topological